cjsauer/genetic-sandbox/docs.md

 <a name="AgingProcessor+update"></a>

 ### agingProcessor.update(app)
-Expends energy (ages) creatures, removing them if they run out of energy
+Saps energy from all creatures every tick, removing them if they die

 **Kind**: instance method of <code>[AgingProcessor](#AgingProcessor)</code>
 **Overrides:** <code>[update](#System+update)</code>